frank-roesler/compressed_sensing/README.md

 # Compressed Sensing for the Radon transform

-Matlab implementation of an algorithm to solve the [Quadratically Constrained Basis Pursuit (QCBP)](https://en.wikipedia.org/wiki/Basis_pursuit) problem.
+This is an implementation of an algorithm to solve the [Quadratically Constrained Basis Pursuit (QCBP)](https://en.wikipedia.org/wiki/Basis_pursuit) problem.
 The algorithm solves the problem
 $$\min\_{x\in\mathbb{C}^{N\times N}} \Vert\Phi^* x\Vert\_{l^1} \quad \text{subject to} \quad \Vert Ax-y\Vert\_{l^2}<\\|e\\|\_{l^2},$$
 where $x$
 denotes a